josanly/python-module-project/README.md

 Gradle imports and locally installs a MiniConda env with all required dependencies without any conflit with your favorite environment.

 You don't need to install Gradle or Conda on your computer.
-Just use `gradlew` command (Gradle Wrapper), and all binaries will be downloaded.
+Launch Gradle Wrapper binary `./gradlew`, and all dependencies (and binaries) will be downloaded.

 ## Compile the Sphinx Documentation